kingingkingdoms/BuddyPress-Follow/readme.txt

 == Description ==

-Allow users to add and unadd users and accounts that their passionate about with special thanks going to apeatling and r-a-y for the original plugin.
+Allow users to add and unadd users and accounts that their passionate about with special thanks and all credits going to apeatling and r-a-y for the original plugin.

 == Installation ==